• Skip to primary navigation

 👍 Tips

-• You can use aa microplane to remove the zest, the top allayer of skin of the lime to add even more tropical flavor!
+• You can use a microplane grater to remove the zest, and the top layer of skin of the lime, to add even more tropical flavor!

-• The hot jam is going to smell heavenly, resist the urge to stick your finger in it to taste!
+• The hot jam will smell heavenly; resist the urge to stick your finger in it to taste it!
 It's boiling sugar and will burn.

 • Follow the recipe exactly!
 Don't eliminate or use less sugar thinking you'll save some calories.
 This recipe has been tested.
 Reducing the amount of sugar may cause the jam to not set up or even mold.